-Brutal cold follows after 'bomb cyclone' wallops Northeast
+Brutal cold follows after 'bomb cyclone' hammers Northeast

 Travel disrupted on East Coast

-New York's John F. Kennedy International Airport was to resume flights at 7 a.m.
-Friday.
+New York's John F. Kennedy International Airport resumed flights Friday morning.
 Travel disruptions affected Greyhound buses and Amtrak, which reduced or canceled service.

 Officials urged drivers to stay off the roads, saying too many people were getting their cars stuck.